broAir/ui-terminal/README.md

 ## Description
 Jquery UI Terminal Widget
-Allows you to add custom commands on top of standard *help* and *clear* commands.
+Allows you to add custom commands on top of predefined `help` and `clear` commands.

 Can be draggable as well.